 What To Expect

-Office Location My office is centrally located in the SouthBridge office building, convenient to downtown and the Over The Mountain communities.
+Office Location My office is centrally located in the 1736 Building on Oxmoor Road, convenient to downtown and the Over The Mountain communities.
 Parking is close and plentiful.

 Privacy and Confidentiality: I am a solo practitioner, personally managing the day to day operations of my practice.
 I strive to maintain confidentiality at a premium, carefully attending to all HIPAA regulations.
 I am the only one to check my voicemails.
 I am the only one who returns phone calls.
 I do not share call with any other physicians.
 My personal office is on a separate key and is not accessed by cleaning personnel.
-I share a waiting room and other common spaces with other practitioners, but there is a separate exit which assists in maintenance of confidentiality.
+I maintain a private waiting room as well as a separate exit which assists in maintenance of confidentiality.
 My Notice of Privacy Practices is available for download here.